-Three months after the event,Shell withdrew from the arctic, citing public pressure and technical issue as the reason.
-Another campaign, another victory.
+Three months after the event,Shell withdrew their plans to drill in the Arctic, citing public pressure and technical issue as the reason.